 Among others, we work with Haringey Council, Homes for Haringey, Public Voice, Mind in Haringey, Vibrance/HAIL, Wise Thoughts, Haringey Over 50s Forum, and Tottenham Hotspur Football Club.
 We can also engage external suppliers to process personal data on our behalf.

 We will only disclose your personal data where we have your consent to do so, or where there is another very good reason to make the disclosure – for example, we may disclose information to Mind in Haringey, HAIL, Wise Thoughts, Haringey Over 50s Forum, and/or Haringey Council where we think it is necessary to do so in order to protect a vulnerable person from abuse or harm.
 Any such disclosure will be made in accordance with the requirements of the current data protection legislation.

 Wherever possible, we will ensure that any information that we share or disclose is anonymised, so as to ensure that you cannot be identified from it.

 We may sometimes use other organisations to process personal data on our behalf.
 Where we do this, those companies are required to follow the same rules and information security requirements as us, outlined in a Data Processing Agreement.
 They are not permitted to use the data for other purposes.

 Retention and disposal of personal data

-We publish a retention and disposal schedule and a data protection policy which explains how long we keep different types of records and documents for, including records and documents containing personal data.
+We publish a retention and disposal schedule and a data protection policy that explains how long we keep different types of records and documents, including records and documents containing personal data.
 Personal data is deleted or securely destroyed at the end of its retention period.

 You have a right to receive a copy of this personal data, or to ask us to forward it to a person or organisation of your choice.
 Wherever possible, we will provide the personal data to you in your preferred format.